yushundong/PyGDebias/README.md

+## Overview

+Graph mining algorithms have been playing a critical role in a plethora of areas.
+However, most of the existing ones lack fairness consideration.
+Consequently, they may deliver biased predictions toward certain demographic subgroups or individuals.
+To better understand existing debiasing techniques and facilitate the deployment of fairness-aware graph mining algorithms, we developed this library *PyGDebias* featured for built-in datasets and implementations of popular fairness-aware graph mining algorithms for the study of algorithmic fairness on graphs.

+Specifically, this open-source library *PyGDebias* aims to provide a systematic schema to load datasets and compare different debiasing techniques for graph learning algorithms.
+Specifically, 26 graph datasets (including 24 commonly used ones and two newly constructed ones, AMiner-L and AMiner-S) are collected, and 13 algorithms are implemented in this library.

 ## Citation

 Our survey paper has been released on arxiv [\[PDF\]](http://yushundong.github.io/files/fairness_survey.pdf).
 If you find *PyGDebias* helpful, we would appreciate citations to the following paper: